Frequently Asked Questions

 How do you determine your schedule once your rotations have been selected?

-This varies across rotations.
-At minimum, all Residents spend the full day on Friday together each week.
-Some Residents are together in a specific rotation and may have more contact with one another.
-Residents also have the opportunity to come together with other Residents from Ottawa residency programs through monthly Citywide seminars.
+Some residents are together in a specific rotation and may have more contact with one another.
+Residents also have the opportunity to come together with other residents from Ottawa residency programs through monthly citywide seminars.

-Can you please tell me more about the program evaluation requirement?
+Can you please tell me more about the evaluation research requirement?

-Program evaluation experience is increasingly a requirement in the job market and many of our graduates tell us that they used the skills gained on residency in their employment.
-The program evaluation requirement is flexible across the range of evaluation methodologies (such as needs assessments, program development and formative or summative evaluations) to fit Residents’ interests.
-Most Residents do not come with formal program evaluation experience but are provided didactic seminars and ongoing supervision to develop the projects, evaluate the report, and guide its dissemination.
-Common components of the project include meetings with stakeholders, and producing a written program evaluation report.
+Evaluation research experience is increasingly a requirement in the job market and many of our graduates tell us that they used the skills gained on residency in their employment.
+The evaluation research requirement is flexible across the range of evaluation methodologies (such as needs assessments, program development and formative or summative evaluations) to fit residents’ interests.
+Most residents do not come with formal evaluation research experience but are provided didactic seminars and ongoing supervision to develop the projects, evaluate the report, and guide its dissemination.
+Common components of the project include meetings with stakeholders and producing a written evaluation research report.

-Residents complete program evaluation projects in pairs, and various topics are provided by the program at the beginning of the year.
-In most cases, Residents will work with a separate supervisor on this project, and time is dedicated towards working on the project on Residents’ flex day.
+Residents complete evaluation research projects in pairs, and various topics are provided by the program at the beginning of the year.
+In most cases, residents will work with a separate supervisor on this project, and time is dedicated towards working on the project on residents’ flex day.

 How many sites are there at The Royal, and where are they in relation to each other?